Skip to Main Content

 Camera Systems and Housings

-Professional underwater filming requires purpose-built housings, not basic waterproof cases.
-Systems like RED housings or dedicated underwater cameras provide full control access and optical quality.
-Our camera rental partners provide complete underwater packages including specialized dome ports for split-shots and macro lenses for close-up work.
+Pro underwater filming needs purpose-built housings, not basic waterproof cases.
+Systems like RED housings or dedicated underwater cameras give full control access and optical quality.
+Our camera rental partners give complete underwater packages including specialized dome ports for split-shots and macro lenses for close-up work.

 Underwater Lighting

-Water absorbs light rapidly, especially red wavelengths.
-Professional underwater lighting uses high-powered LEDs or HMI systems designed for submerged use.
+Water absorbs light fast, above all red wavelengths.
+Pro underwater lighting uses high-powered LEDs or HMI systems designed for submerged use.
 Surface-supplied lighting rigs can illuminate shallow water scenes from above.
-Color temperature becomes critical—underwater scenes need careful white balance and often color correction in post.
+Color becomes key—underwater scenes need careful white balance and often color fix in post.

 Stabilization and Support